agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

 +++

-Although we already know that this labelling is the correct (optimal) one, let us imagine that we did not have this information.
-To determine whether the current labelling {math}`F` is a local minimum, one can use the _expansion-move_ algorithm to find an improved labelling {math}`F^\prime_\alpha` through the expansion of a particular label {math}`\alpha`.
-If the expansion does not modify the labelling, then it is optimal.
+Although is is already known that this labelling is the correct (optimal) one, in general one might not have this prior information.
+The _expansion-move_ algorithm can be used to find an improved labelling {math}`F^\prime_\alpha` through the expansion of a particular label {math}`\alpha`.
+If the expansion does not modify the labelling, then it is optimal i.e. the current labelling {math}`F` is a (local) minimum.

 The optimal labelling given in ({numref}`expansion-example-true-labelling`) should have a cost that evaluates to